HudsonWay Immersion School Reopening 2020-2021

 - After care – students will need to sign up in advance.
 Capacity will be limited and divided into cohorts.

-- Pods – students will stay in groupings minimizing contact with students outside their pod
+- Pods – students will stay in small groupings minimizing contact with students outside their pod

 - Specials teachers – specials will be taught in the homeroom class to minimize mixing of students in spaces

-- Conferencing – students working remotely will be visible to the entire classroom and will be able to follow the activities in the classroom using 360 camera technology
+- Conferencing – students working remotely will be visible to the entire classroom and will be able to follow the activities in the classroom using video conferencing technology

-- iPads and Chromebooks – each K-7 student will have access to a device for use either remotely or in class.
+- iPads and Chromebooks – each K-7 student will have access to their own device for use either remotely or in class.
 The school uses cloud-based web-filtering and parental controls to ensure digital safety.
 Student and parents sign a digital citizenship agreement.

 - Zoom, Google Classroom and other programs will be used

-- Cleaning throughout the day – cleaning staff will be onsite during the day to ensure areas such as bathrooms, high-touch areas etc. continually cleaned and disinfected
+- Cleaning throughout the day – cleaning staff are onsite during the day to ensure areas such as bathrooms, and other high-touch areas are continually cleaned and disinfected

-- Training - staff are being ISSA certified (International Sanitary Supply Association)
+- Training - cleaning staff are being ISSA certified (International Sanitary Supply Association)

 - Electrostatic sprayers – will be used to provide a mist of disinfection over large surface areas

-- Air filtering – upgraded air filters have been installed at both campus locations
+- Air filtering – air purifiers with HEPA filters are in each classroom at both campus locations

-- Touchless stations – installations for touchless temperature checking, soap, and paper towels dispensers
+- Touchless stations – installations for touchless temperature checking, faucets, soap, and paper towels dispensers

 - Outdoors - Students will be outside whenever possible